HeyFang/bombsquad-modded-server-scripts/README.md

 cd bombsquad-modded-server-scripts
 chmod +x ballisticakit_server dist/ballisticakit_headless
 ```
-- This Should have Installed all the necessary Packages
+- This should install all the necessary packages
+-
 ## Setup
-- Open <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/config.toml">config.toml</a> and configure it as you like (Made sure to remove `#` at the start of the line to uncomment it which makes changes effective)
+- Open the <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/config.toml">config.toml</a> file and configure it as you like.
+Make sure that you remove the `#` at the beginning of any line you want to uncomment, which makes changes effective.
-- Open <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/dist/ba_root/mods/admin.json">admin.json</a> and Add Admins, who can use in-game <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/Feaures.md#Commands">server commands</a>
+- Open <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/dist/ba_root/mods/admin.json">admin.json</a> and add PB-IDs of Admins, who can use in-game <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/Feaures.md#Commands">server commands</a>

 # Instructions for Running Game Server
 ## Start Server
 - Run the following command to start server: